Photographing Historic Buildings

 Digital cameras have greatly changed the way we record our architectural history, simplifying the process and reducing the cost of image capture thereby encouraging a scatter-gun method of photography.
 This course will look at ways of taking a more considered approach to the use of our cameras and what we seek to capture.

 The course is aimed at those who are not professional photographers but have an interest in or need to photograph historic buildings for the record using a digital camera.
+By the end of the course students will be expected to know how to choose the right viewpoint, the right lighting conditions, correctly set up their own cameras to capture suitable images and how to post-produce images in software so that they will create images ready for the archive.

 Places are limited to 12, so early booking is strongly advised.
 Please bring your own camera.

-National Occupational Standards for Town Planning/Conservation/Building Control: Contributes to the performance requirements for COSTPCBC56.1-B5.2 Analyse, research and report on historic and heritage assets in conservation
+National Occupational Standards for Town Planning/Conservation/Building Control: Contributes to the performance requirements for COSTPCBC56.1-B5.2 Analyse, research and report on historic and heritage assets in conservation.

 National Occupational Standards for Archaeology: this course contributes to the Knowledge Requirements for